Shiyizhuanshi/My_Lab4/readme.md

 | ImmSrc | 000 | 001 | 010 | 011 | 100 | 101 |
 |-----:|:---:|:---:|:---:|:---:|:---:|:---:|
 | Type | I | S | B | R | U | J |

+There should be two more situaions which are unsigned extension and zero extension.